Zone by Zone: What To Plant in August

 For those in Zone 5 (which represents the cooler parts of the Northeast like Albany, and stretches in a band from Chicago to Denver), beets (Beta vulgaris) are an ideal vegetable to plant in August.
 Though they are native to the mild Mediterranean, beets have long been recognized as a cold-weather vegetable (they are, after all, the critical ingredient in borscht).

-Plant seeds in well drained with 3” to 5” of space between, in a spot with full sun.
+Plant seeds in well drained with three to five inches of space between, in a spot with full sun.
 As they grow, beets need plenty of phosphorus; you may need to invest in phosphate rock if your soil is deficient.
 Come spring, if the problem persists, try planting phosphorus-fixing alfalfa.
 Fungus is often the biggest setback to beets so (to emphasize again!) make sure your soil stays well drained and isn’t cold and damp.

 Zone 6

-For gardeners located in Zone 6 (which crosses several zones from Philadelphia all the way out to parts of the West), broccoli (Brassica oleracea) offers a green transition into fall.
+For gardeners located in Zone 6 (which crosses several zones from Philadelphia all the way out to parts of the West), broccoli (Brassica oleracea, Italica group) offers a green transition into fall.
 Broccoli is a cold weather crop– but too cold and the broccoli won’t not develop properly, which is why August (with the heat beginning to wane) is the ideal time to get started.
-(You might even try planting Romanesco!)
+(You might even try planting romanesco!)

 Zone 7